akanksha1331/Hacktoberfest23/README.md

 📢 **Register [here](https://hacktoberfest.com/) for hacktoberfest2023 and make four pull requests (PRs) between October 1st-31st to grab free DIGITAL-SWAGS 🔥.**<br><br>

-# What Can You Contribute?
+# What Can You Contribute? 📤

-DSA/CP Questions and Solutions: Contribute your favorite Data Structures and Algorithms problems along with their solutions.
-Make sure to include the problem description and your code in a clear and readable format.
+🔹DSA/CP Questions and Solutions: Contribute your favorite Data Structures and Algorithms problems along with their solutions. <br>
+🔹Make sure to include the problem description and your code in a clear and readable format.<br>

-Theory Explanations: If you have in-depth knowledge about certain DSA/CP topics, share your insights!
-Write theory explanations for specific topics to help fellow learners grasp concepts better.
+🔹Theory Explanations: If you have in-depth knowledge about certain DSA/CP topics, share your insights!
+Write theory explanations for specific topics to help fellow learners grasp concepts better.<br>

-## Note: Add files in their respective folder
+## Note: Add files in their respective folder 📁
-For DSA/CP Questions and Solutions : Folder is DSA_CP <br>
+🔸For DSA/CP Questions and Solutions : Folder is DSA_CP <br>
-For Theory Explanations : Folder is Theory_Explanation <br>
+🔸For Theory Explanations : Folder is Theory_Explanation <br>

+## Important Tip 💡
+♻️Sync Fork before making new commit<br>